ibm-cloud-docs/assistant/dialog-runtime.md

 ## Common context variable tasks
 {: #context-common-tasks}

+- If you need to set a default value for a context variable that you want to use or edit later in the dialog flow, then define the context variable in a dialog node that is always triggered.

+  **Note**: The Welcome node is not always triggered in deployed instances of the assistant.
+You can add a node that conditions on `conversation_start` and use it to set default values.
+See [Dialog initialization](add-integrations.html#dialog-start) for things to consider if you use this approach.

-To store the entire string that was provided by the user as input, use `input.text`:
+- To store the entire string that was provided by the user as input, use `input.text`:

 | Variable | Value            |
 |----------|------------------|